mycorrhiza-inc/fugu/tests/README.md

 This directory contains the test suite for the Fugu search engine.

+## New Shared Server Architecture

+The Fugu test suite has been updated to use a single shared server instance for all integration tests.
+This improves test efficiency and resource usage.

+### How it works

+1. The shared server is managed by code in `shared_test_fixture.rs`.
+2. Tests use the `ensure_server_running()` function to get a server URL.
+3. The server is started only once (using thread-safe initialization).
+4. A cleanup routine ensures the server is shut down when tests complete.

+### Benefits

+- Faster test execution (no server startup/shutdown for each test)
+- More realistic testing of server state between operations
+- Less resource usage (only one server instance)
+- Simpler test code (server management is centralized)

 ## Test Categories

 The Fugu test suite is organized into several categories: